Back to All Dart Rules

 - Busting: If a player scores more points than they have remaining or reduces their score to 1 or any score that cannot be finished with a double, the turn is a "bust" and their score reverts to what it was at the beginning of that turn.

-Team Play
+701 Darts Team Play Rules

 - Team Format: Typically played with 2-4 players per team.